 April is Distracted Driving Awareness Month

-Distracted driving is one of the leading causes of automobile accidents.
-While many things can distract drivers, the biggest culprit is the cell phone.
-You might think it’s not a big deal, you only looked down at your phone for five seconds to send a quick text.
-But it is a big deal.
-At 55 mph, taking your eyes off the road for five seconds is the equivalence of driving the length of a football field with your eyes closed.
+Distracted driving is one of the leading causes of car accidents in the United States.
+There are countless things that can distract a driver, like passengers and food, but the biggest culprit is the cell phone.
+Taking your eyes off the road to read a quick text message is a big deal.
+At 55 mph, looking at your phone for five seconds is the same as driving the length of a football field with your eyes closed.

 The Consequences of Distracted Driving